 Listen, most people, by the time the rapture comes, they’re going to be such a mess anyway it wouldn’t have mattered if they’d been burned.
 You know?
 To me, that isn’t an issue.
 If you want to donate your body to medical science, that’s great.
 I think – I’ve seen some of that going on.
 We have a little guy in our church, for example, Danny Dodge, who is blind and has congenital kidney failure, and he’s on a dialysis machine.
 And he’s just waiting for someone who can donate the organs he needs – probably in death.
 And he’s already received one, and it didn’t take; so, they had to remove it again, and they’re waiting again.

 But so I think this is a wonderful thing.
 Now, some people can’t handle that.
 Right?
 I mean some people can’t handle that.
 Like Melinda said to me not long ago, she said, “Daddy, when I die, will they throw dirt on me?”
 Well, some people have an emotional problem.
 A little child would, “I don’t want to go in a box and have them throw dirt on me.
 So, when I go down there, don’t let them put that dirt on me.”

 So, there are certain psychological or whatever attitudes we have.
 Some people can freely donate their body and not even worry about it; some people wouldn’t want to be cremated; others whatever.
 I don’t really think that’s a biblical issue at all.
 I think you don’t worry what happens to the body because you’re going to get a new one anyway.
 So, it’s insignificant.
 I don’t think there’s any biblical word on it at all.
 Okay?

 Any other questions?
 Yes?

-QUESTIONER: Is it biblical for the church to incorporate with the state?
+MALE: Is it biblical for the Church to incorporate with the state?
 If so, what verses do you use to establish this truth?